I don’t think I’m strong enough. Can I really take these classes?

 - Remember that skills in aerial arts, like all physical endeavors, take time to develop.
 Come with a beginner’s mind and an appetite for adventure!
 Everyone was a beginner once – you have to start somewhere!

-- If you are new to the studio please either take a ‘newbies’ class or give us a call to talk over your readiness for an ‘open level’ class.
+- If you are new to the studio please either take a ‘newbies’ class or give us a call to talk over your readiness for a Level 2 class.

 Where do you get your gear?